brc-dd/animated-tailwindcss/README.md

 - **This feature is currently in preview.** Preview features are not covered by semantic versioning, and some details may change as we continue to refine them.

-- Please try to [create an issue](https://github.com/ikcb/animated-tailwindcss/issues/new/choose) in case you encounter any bug or version incompatibility.
-We would also like to hear what more can be done with the package.
+- Please [create an issue](https://github.com/ikcb/animated-tailwindcss/issues/new/choose) in case you encounter any bug or face version incompatibility.
+We would also like to hear your feedback on what more can be done.

 - Switching to experimental mode does **NOT** remove the classic Animate.css utility classes like `animate-infinite`, `animate-repeat-1`, `animate-delay-1s`, `animate-faster`.
 You are free to use them if you wish.